-David also provides alternative dispute resolution services, including mediation to individuals and businesses on a wide range of matters and, in particular, property disputes, land and water use related matters and property tax valuation disputes.
+David also provides alternative dispute resolution services, including mediation to individuals and businesses on a wide range of matters and, in particular, property disputes, land and water use related matters and property tax disputes.
 He serves on several rosters of the Court Alternative Dispute Resolution Service (CADRES).

 Prior to entering private practice in 1986, he served as a law clerk to Associate Justice Louis Scolnik of the Maine Supreme Judicial Court.
 He is peer review rated AV by Martindale-Hubbell for ethical standards and legal ability.